Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 What are the naming guidelines for a Maine LLC?

-In addition to the name being unique, the name of the LLC must include a special designator such as Limited Liability Company, Liability Company, L.L.C., etc., in addition to not using restricted words such as bank or insurance, unless the entity is licensed to operate as such.
+In addition to the name being unique, the name of a Maine LLC must include a special designator such as Limited Liability Company, Liability Company, L.L.C., etc., in addition to not using restricted words such as bank or insurance, unless the entity is licensed to operate as such.

 Can an LLC name be reserved in Maine?